ShaborniS/text-encrypter/TextEncryptionTool/README.md

-#**Text Encrypter 💻✨**
+# **Text Encrypter 💻✨**

-👉 A Python-based cybersecurity tool for encrypting and decrypting text using three major encryption algorithms: AES (via Fernet), DES, and RSA.
+ A Python-based cybersecurity tool for encrypting and decrypting text using three major encryption algorithms: AES (via Fernet), DES, and RSA.
 The application supports both command-line and graphical user interfaces (GUI) for secure and user-friendly text encryption.

-👉 ##**Features:**
+## 👉**Features:**

 📌 Supports three encryption algorithms: